howprice/sdl2-tetris/README.md

 ## Windows

-The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) with Visual Studio 2015 versions of SDLmain.lib are checked in to the `3rdparty` folder for convenience.
+The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) are checked in to the `3rdparty` folder for convenience.

 ## Linux